top of page

 1. Is it ok to visit the studio before the recording session?

-Most certainly, in fact I encourage artists to visit the studio first to take a look around and get a feel for the place.
+Most certainly, in fact I encourage clients to visit the studio first to take a look around and get a feel for the place.
 It is also important for me as your recording engineer to arrange a ‘pre-production’ meeting with the whole band prior to the recording session in order to discuss the bands artistic requirements and to ensure that the session is fully planned out in advance.
 We are based in Benfleet, Essex (In close proximity to Southend, Leigh On Sea, Rayleigh, Basildon and Canvey Island).

 2. Is a deposit required?